Enjoy a Low Cost of Living in Thailand

-|Rent (furnished, 2-bed condo or house)|
+|Rent (furnished, two-bedroom condo or house)||$640|

-|Cable TV (top-of-the-line package)|
+|Cable TV (top-of-the-line package)||$64|

-|Phone (basic cell phone data plan)|
+|Phone (basic cell phone data plan)||$21|

-|Entertainment (dining out and other activities)|
+|Entertainment (dining out and other activities)||$106-$212|

 |Transportation (maintenance and fuel for 150cc scooter)||$21|

 Buying most of your groceries at the local markets as opposed to the large international chains will save you a bundle.
 Finally, because of the relatively inexpensive cost of healthcare, many expats rely on savings for medical emergencies in place of purchasing health insurance with high monthly premiums.